 A black hole probably has no surface, so astronomers use the distance at which the escape velocity equals the speed of light for the size of the black hole.
 This distance is called the event horizon because no messages of events (via electromagnetic radiation or anything else) happening within that distance of the point mass make it to the outside.
-The region within the event horizon is black.
+The region within the event horizon is black from our viewpoint outside (if you were inside the event horizon, you could see all sorts of light).
 Rearranging the formula above for the escape velocity and putting in the speed of light c for the escape velocity, you find the event horizon is at a distance of

 Black holes have been portrayed as cosmic vacuum cleaners in Hollywood films, sucking up everything around them.
 Black holes are dangerous only if something gets too close to them.
 Because all of their mass is compressed to a point, it is possible to get very close to them and still be outside all of the mass.
 Recall that gravity is an inverse square law force, so at very small distances, the strength of gravity around a point mass becomes very large.
 But objects far enough away will not sense anything unusual.
 If the Sun were replaced by a black hole of the same mass, the orbits of the planets would remain unchanged (it would be much colder in the solar system, though!).

-Within the event horizon space is so curved that any light emitted is bent back to the point mass.
+Within the event horizon of a black hole, spacetime is so curved that any light emitted is bent back to the point mass.
 Karl Schwarzschild worked out the equations in General Relativity for a non-rotating black hole and found that the light rays within a certain distance of the point mass would be bent back to the point mass.
 The derived distance is the same as the event horizon value above.
 The event horizon is sometimes called the Schwarzschild radius in his honor.

 However, measuring the masses of all of the binary systems in the Galaxy would take much too long a time---there are over a hundred billion binary systems in the Galaxy!
 Even if it took you just one second to somehow measure a binary's total mass and subtract out one star's mass, it would take you over 3000 years to complete your survey.
 How could you quickly hone on the binary system that might have a black hole?
 Fortunately, black holes can advertise their presence loud and clear with X-rays.